 - Personal and/or phone interview

 - Students must have a departmental faculty member who is willing to serve as their dissertation committee chair prior to admission.

 For more detailed information about the degree requirements and coursework, please visit the academic bulletin.

 For information on courses see the Graduate Bulletin.

-For information on the application process, please visit How to Apply.
+For information on the application process, please visit The Graduate School.